 Public Information Officer

 The Public Information Officer edits and distributes promotional materials and forms publicity liaisons with other organizations where appropriate.
 The Public Information Officer maintains and regularly updates the website and blog, creates and distributes information from the Board such as the Call for Papers and election material, and contributes photos and promotional copy to the IAFA website.
+The Public Information Officer maintains and regularly updates the social media feeds, responds to inquiries via the social media feeds, and monitors the IAFA’s public image on social media.
 The Public Information Officer takes Executive Board minutes, disseminates them, archives them, and makes them available for archival use.
 The Public Information Officer is the recorder of motions and amendments at official meetings.
-The Public Information Officers is elected by majority vote of the IAFA members who participate in the election.
+The Public Information Officer maintains the IAFA electronic archive.
+The Public Information Officer is elected by majority vote of the IAFA members who participate in the election.

 The Treasurer maintains a bank account for the Association, prepares the annual budget, and handles accounts for all monies received or disbursed by the organization.
 The Treasurer also represents the Association in filing returns with the IRS and in other legal matters.
 The Treasurer’s Annual Report is presented at the Annual Business Meeting of the ICFA and becomes basic data for future budgets; thus, the Treasurer works closely with the President.
 The Treasurer is appointed by the President, after formal discussion and majority vote of the other elected officers.
 Candidates for the position of Treasurer must demonstrate appropriate money management skills and fiscal knowledge in order to be confirmed.

-The Conference Chair handles the physical and financial arrangements for staging the annual conference, representing the conference in negotiations with the hotel staff and working with the other officers in assigning spaces and times for various functions.
-Room rates and luncheon/banquet ticket prices are negotiated by the Conference Chair, in consultation with the President and the hotel staff.
-The Conference Chair prepares the annual budget for the ICFA, for approval at the summer board meeting.
-Room Reservations for IAFA officers and Conference Guests are handled by the Conference Chair, who also makes hotel arrangements for the annual Board Meeting.
-The Conference Chair supervise arrangements with the hotel during the conference in concert with the President and the Chief Technology Officer.
-The Conference Chair is appointed by the President, after formal discussion and majority vote of the other elected officers.
+The Conference Director handles the physical and financial arrangements for staging the annual conference, representing the conference in negotiations with the hotel staff and working with the other officers in assigning spaces and times for various functions.
+Room rates and luncheon/banquet ticket prices are negotiated by the Conference Director, in consultation with the President and the hotel staff.
+The Conference Director prepares the annual budget for the ICFA, for approval at the summer board meeting.
+Room Reservations for IAFA officers and Conference Guests are handled by the Conference Director, who also makes hotel arrangements for the annual Board Meeting.
+The Conference Director supervise arrangements with the hotel during the conference in concert with the President and the Chief Technology Officer.
+The Conference Director is appointed by the President, after formal discussion and majority vote of the other elected officers.